19hours/sg-statutes/Acts/Legal Aid and Advice Act.md

 [Act 27 of 2014 wef 01/10/2014]

+“legal advice” has the meaning given by section 20;

+[Act 50 of 2018 wef 31/05/2019]

 “legal aid” means legal aid granted under this Act;

 “solicitor” means an advocate and solicitor of the Supreme Court.

 [6/2013]

-### Director, Deputy Directors and Assistant Directors of Legal Aid
+### Director, Deputy Directors and Assistant Directors of Legal Aid, etc.

 3\.—(1) The Minister may appoint a person to be the Director of Legal Aid and may also appoint such number of Deputy Directors and Assistant Directors of Legal Aid as he may consider necessary for the proper carrying out of this Act.

 (2) No person shall be appointed to be or to act temporarily as the Director, a Deputy Director or an Assistant Director of Legal Aid unless he is a qualified person as defined in section 2 of the Legal Profession Act (Cap.
 161) or is a solicitor.

+(3) The Director of Legal Aid may —

+(a) appoint such number of public officers of such qualifications and experience as the Director of Legal Aid considers appropriate, for the purpose of assisting him, and the Deputy Directors and Assistant Directors of Legal Aid in carrying out any of their duties under this Act; and

+(b) assign to those appointed public officers such duties as the Director of Legal Aid considers appropriate for the purpose mentioned in paragraph (a).

+[Act 50 of 2018 wef 31/05/2019]

-(3) Notwithstanding any provision of any written law to the contrary, the Director and every Deputy Director or Assistant Director of Legal Aid shall, for the purposes of this Act, have the right to appear and plead in all courts of justice in Singapore according to the law in force in such courts.
+(4) Despite any other written law, for the purposes of this Act, the following persons have the right to appear and plead in all courts of justice in Singapore according to the law in force in those courts:

-(4) The Director and every Deputy Director or Assistant Director of Legal Aid shall be deemed to be public servants within the meaning of the Penal Code (Cap.
-224).
+(a) the Director and every Deputy Director or Assistant Director of Legal Aid;

+(b) a public officer who is appointed under subsection (3), and is assigned under that subsection any duty that requires the public officer to appear and plead in those courts.

+[Act 50 of 2018 wef 31/05/2019]

+[Act 50 of 2018 wef 31/05/2019]

 ### Panels of solicitors